 - Lift your chest toward the ceiling to straighten your spine, and then walk your hands down the sides of your body until you feel a deep stretch.

 - Hold for 10 breaths.

 7. Camel Pose

-Come out of the pose by engaging your core and slowly walking your hands up the back of your body until your spine is straight.
+To come out of the pose, engage your core and slowly walk your hands up the back of your body until your spine is straight.
 Your head should come up last.
 Tuck your chin toward your chest, stretching the back of your neck.
-Hold this pose for another five to eight breaths before returning your head to an upright position.
+Hold for five to eight breaths before returning your head to an upright position.